farmera/sare_grant/spectral_indices.md

 can produce a third raster layer which is the vegetation index layer.
 All of this is accomplished using software designed to perform matrix arithmetic over large arrays.

-Thus far we've discussed simple calculations applied to single image pixels.
+Thus far we've discussed simple calculations applied to single pixels.
 In practice, generating a vegetative index over a crop involves much more.
 In addition to separate individual bands as arrays we need to scale these sorts of manipulations up to potentially __millions and millions__ of pixels covering __hundreds and hundreds__ of megabytes of image data.
 In coming sections we'll discuss how to achieve this degree of scaling.
 Luckily, open-source software and image processing